nguest/line-simplify/README.md

 ## Example Plot

 A tracklog from a cross-country paragliding flight in Colombia provides the input dataset.
 Total lengths of tracklogs for the original info and for the results of each simplification algorithm are shown.
+The classic 3 turnpoint calculation is shown.

 ![Example Plot](static/example-plot.png "Example Plot")